Viggo Peter Mortensen Jr.

 - So My Kids Can Watch: One of the reasons why he agreed to play Aragorn is because his son is a Tolkien fan.

-- Star-Making Role: Aragorn is who he is undoubtedly remembered for.
+- Star-Making Role: Aragorn is who he is best remembered for.

-- Tall, Dark and Handsome: As Aragorn, undoubtedly.
+- Tall, Dark and Handsome: As Aragorn.
 In real life, he used to have a more medium blond sort of hair color, although it's mostly gray these days.